ronakrajput8882/CodeAlpha_Credit_Worthiness/README.md

 ---

-## 📌 Project Overview

-Predicting whether a loan application will be **approved or rejected** based on applicant financial and demographic data.
-This project applies supervised binary classification — comparing Logistic Regression, Decision Tree, and Random Forest — to build a robust creditworthiness evaluation system that financial institutions can rely on.

 > **Best Model:** 🏆 Random Forest Classifier — selected for its ensemble strength, resistance to overfitting, and superior performance across all metrics.